Memorial Grant Program for First Responders Frequently Asked Questions (FAQs)

 Who is eligible for the Memorial Grant Program for First Responders?

-Families of first responders who die as a result of their duties are eligible to receive a one-time lump-sum direct payment of $300,000, based upon the following order of priority:
+Beneficiaries of first responders who die as a result of their duties are eligible to receive a one-time lump-sum direct payment of $300,000, based upon the following order of priority:

 - The spouse or common law partner; or